orcasound/orcaal/README.md

 `docker-compose -f docker-compose.dev.yml up --build`

+If all services start up successfully, you should be able to see the [frontend webpage](http://localhost:8080/).

 3) To run testing for the services:

 `docker-compose -f docker-compose.test.yml up --build --exit-code-from pytest --abort-on-container-exit`